davrandom/idhoa/README.md

 (At the moment not for 2D/planar layouts, only for 3D ones)

 It is made of four python files with different purposes:
--- constants.py - contains all the initialization parameters and constants -- functions.py - contains all the accessory functions
--- plotting.py - contains only the plotting functions
--- main.py - is the main program that uses constants from constants.py and calls functions from functions.py and plotting.py
+-- example.ini - contains all the initialization parameters and constants -- auxiliary.py - contains all the auxiliary functions used by the other python scripts -- functions.py - contains all the functions for building the objective function -- plotting.py - contains only the plotting functions -- main.py - is the main program that uses constants read by constants.py from example.ini and calls functions from functions.py and plotting.py